pearsonca/scala-commsim/index.md

 are aggregating.
 We may then meaningfully compare predictions based on network measurements to model outcomes via relevant tests.

-Scientific results are not measured by some idealized ability to explain and predict, but by their use to those ends.
-Regardless of their power, if poorly communicated, they will remain idle.
-Which is to say, great stories and great storytelling are not one and the same.
-Our common language description of scientific ideas contributes to their effective communication, certainly, but the core expression of those models must be in precise syntax, and choices there matter as well.

-Equations are a typical way to accomplish such precision.
-Those familiar with numerical equation based models will recognize some of the features of effective
-expression: conventional and consistent notation to leverage the audiences' pre- existing knowledge, equation forms that relate parameters that have intuitive meanings in obvious ways, and finally variable name choices that connect the model to the phenomena.

 These traits have analogies in code, though the first two were difficult to put into practice until recently.
 Historically, most general purpose languages reflected